developerprofile/DoManager/README.md

 Use the context menu (right mouse button) to mark a task as BLOCKED.
 It won't be become NEXT until you unblock it or set it NEXT manually.

+## Integration of ToDo.txt

+Starting with DoManager version 3.5.0 you may place a *todo.txt* in your user's documents folder: "../Documents/DoManager/TodoTxt/todo.txt".
+This text file *need to match the spec* from https://github.com/ginatrapani/todo.txt-cli/wiki/The-Todo.txt-Format, otherwise nothing will happen at all.

+If this text file exists, the button "Load Todo.txt" will be enabled in DoManager UI.
+On click, all tasks from todo.txt, wich are due or overdue today:
+ * will be inserted into DoManager task queue and will be availbale as NEXT tasks
+ * will be marked as completed in the todo.txt at the same time.

+Long story short: Basically, you are "moving" your tasks from todo.txt into DoManager.

+For now, this is all of the magic.
+For creating and maintaining the todo.txt you may use other apps, see http://benrhughes.github.io/todotxt.net/ or http://todotxt.com/.

+Maybe there will be more todo.txt functions available from within DoManager in future, see https://github.com/viper3400/DoManager/issues/19 for progress (no promises).

 ## Third Party

 * http://www.firebirdsql.org/